mirage/mirage-www/tmpl/blog/introducing-functoria.md

 It is also possible to compute on keys before giving them to `if_impl`, combining multiple keys in order to compute a value, and so on.
 For more details, see the [API][] and the various examples available in [mirage][] and [mirage-skeleton][].

-Switching keys opens various possibilities, for example a `generic_stack` combinator is now implemented in `mirage` that will switch between socket stack, direct stack with DHCP and direct stack with static IP, depending on command line arguments.
+Switching keys opens various possibilities, for example a `generic_stack` combinator is now implemented in `mirage` that will switch between socket stack, direct stack with DHCP, and direct stack with static IP, depending on command line arguments.

 ## Drawing unikernels

 All these keys and dynamic implementations make for complicated unikernels.
-In order to still be able to understand what is going on and how to configure our unikernels, we have a new command: `describe`.
+In order to clarify what is going on and help to configure our unikernels, we have a new command: `describe`.

 Let us consider the `console` example in [mirage-skeleton][]: